 For the shortest and most direct route to Geneva, take a Transdev bus #T72 or #T73 from Gare Routière Nord, a 10.50 euro ride that takes 1 hour.
 If you have rented your bike, you should be able to stow it under the bus fully assembled; if you have your own bike with you, we recommend storing it in a bike box.

-There are also trains (that allow bicycles) from Annecy to Annemasse, France, which is next door to Gaillard.
+The L2 Leman Express also stops at Annemasse, France, which is next door to Gaillard.
 Cyclists with whom we’ve made return arrangements should choose this option and bike back to the office, from which point we suggest taking a taxi.

 If trains and buses aren’t your thing, a taxi will cost you about 100-150 euros from Annecy to the Geneva area.